cvlabsio/Ruy-Lopez/README.md

 - Userland-hook evasion for injection from the host process
 - RX Shellcode (needs some PIC-code changes)
+- RX permissions for the hooked function memory (see comments)
 - Use hashing instead of plain APIs to block
 - Use hardware breakpoints instead of hooking